TIMELINE FOR UNDERGRADUATE MEDICAL SCHOOL APPLICANTS

 - Draft your personal statement for the the Health Professions Panel.

-- Attend the essential "After Wesleyan: Alumni Panel" to be scheduled in February, 2013 (date TBA).
+- Attend the essential "After Wesleyan: Alumni Panel" to be scheduled provisionally for February, 2014 (date TBA).

 - Continue to prepare for the MCAT, DAT or GRE.